 Cardiovascular diseases and diabetes were also a priority.
 Volusia County was found to have higher death rates for heart failure, coronary heart disease and stroke than the state during the assessment.
 There was also a higher rate of preventable hospitalizations for adults under 65 from diabetes.
-The death rate from diabetes in the county was also higher than the state rate, with the highest rate among Non-Hispanic Blacks.
+The death rate from diabetes in the county was also higher than the state rate and highest among non-Hispanic Blacks.

 The Hospital has focused on the impact of lifestyle as an avenue to addressing these conditions in the community.
 The Hospital provides a wellness program for adults and another designed specifically for children and teens, which empowers them to be healthier through understanding their choices.
-Both programs were delayed due to COVID and have recently launched with more than 55 adults and youths completing the programs so far.
-The hospital also provided education on healthy eating, physical activity and chronic disease prevention to more than 850 community members through community events.
+Both programs were delayed due to COVID and have recently been launched, with more than 60 individuals completing the programs so far.